gckopper/reaction-roles/Readme.md

     },
     "second-command": {
         "Decription": "Description of your second-command",
-        "Message": "A massage to be sent with the second-command"", "Buttons": [
+        "Message": "A massage to be sent with the second-command", "Buttons": [
             [
                 {